Antique Clock Guy - America's Antique Brokerage

 Franklin "Frank" Herschede was born on July 30, 1857 in Cincinnati, Ohio.

-In 1873, at the age of 16, he began working as an apprentice watch and clock repairman.
+In 1873, at the age of 16, he began working as an apprentice watch and clock repairman for Charles Cook.

 In 1901, Frank exhibited in the South Carolina and West Indian Exposition at Charleston, South Carolina, where he received a gold medal for his hall clocks.
 This was the first of several medals earned by the firm.